 Counseled Activision Inc. in connection with the FTC's investigation of the marketing of violent entertainment to children and in related litigation.

-Defended Mark Burnett, NBC Universal and Donald Trump in Bethea v.
-Burnett, 2005 WL 1720631 (C.D.
-Cal.
-2005), a copyright infringement case involving the NBC television series The Apprentice.
+Defended Mark Burnett and NBCUniversal in a copyright infringement case involving the NBC television series The Apprentice.